Society of the Song dynasty: Religion and philosophy

 Buddhism never fully recovered after several major persecutions in China from the 5th through the 10th centuries, although Daoism continued to thrive in Song China.
 In northern China under the Jin dynasty after 1127, the Daoist philosopher Wang Chongyang (1113–1170) established the Quanzhen School.
 Wang's seven disciples, known as the Seven Immortals, gained great fame throughout China.
 They included the prominent Daoist priestess Sun Bu'er (c.
 1119–1182), who became a female role model in Daoism.
 There was also Qiu Chuji (1148–1227), who founded his own Quanzhen Daoist branch known as Longmen ("Dragon Gate").
 In the Southern Song, cult centers of Daoism became popular at mountain sites that were reputed to be the earthly sojourns of Daoist deities; elite families had shrines erected in these mountain retreats in honor of the local deity thought to reside therein.
 Much more so than for Buddhist clergy, Daoist priests and holy men were sought when one prayed for having a son, when one was physically ill, or when there was need for change after a long spell of bad weather and poor harvest.

 Chinese folk religion continued as a tradition in China, drawing upon aspects of both ancient Chinese mythology and ancestor worship.
 Many people believed that spirits and deities of the spirit realm regularly interacted with the realm of the living.
 This subject was popular in Song literature.
 Hong Mai (1123–1202), a prominent member of an official family from Jiangxi, wrote a popular book called The Record of the Listener, which had many anecdotes dealing with the spirit realm and people's supposed interactions with it.
 People in Song China believed that many of their daily misfortunes and blessings were caused by an array of different deities and spirits who interfered with their daily lives.
 These deities included the nationally accepted deities of Buddhism and Daoism, as well as the local deities and demons from specific geographic locations.
 If one displeased a long-dead relative, the dissatisfied ancestor would allegedly inflict natural ailments and illnesses.
 People also believed in mischievous demons and malevolent spirits who had the capability to extort sacrificial offerings meant for ancestors – in essence these were bullies of the spiritual realm.
 The Chinese believed that spirits and deities had the same emotions and drives as the living did.
 In some cases the chief deity of a local town or city was believed to act as a municipal official who could receive and dispatch orders on how to punish or reward spirits.
 Residents of cities offered many sacrifices to their divinities in hopes that their city would be spared from disasters such as fire.
 However, not only common people felt the need to appease local deities.
-Magistrates and officials sent from the capital to various places of the empire often had to ensure the locals that his authority was supported by the local deity.
+Magistrates and officials sent from the capital to various places of the empire often had to assure the locals that their authority was supported by the local deity.